Action for Peace #25

 • The most important rule of the Living Library: mutual respect (between living book and participants).
 If a book feels a conversation is not happening in a respectful manner, can stop the conversation and inform the library guides about it.
 Living Books have the freedom to answer and not to answer certain questions.

-• Every 30 minutes we rang a bell and the “readers” switched tables.
-There was a break at 7:30 p.m. for 15 mins, and then we continued the Living Library at 8:00 p.m. until 9 p.m. when the event ended.
+• Every 30 minutes they rang a bell and the “readers” switched tables.
+There was a break at 7:30 p.m. for 15 mins, and then they continued the Living Library at 8:00 p.m. until 9 p.m. when the event ended.